 Plus content management will become a big pain once your membership grows in size and you have a lot of content inside it.

-Now compare this to any popular online course platform including Kajabi, Teachable or Podia, and you’ll find that they all offer you unlimited content hosting (including videos) as part of their subscription.
+Now compare this to any of the popular online course builders including Kajabi, Teachable or Podia, and you’ll find that they all offer you unlimited content hosting (including videos) as part of their subscription.